 If clothes are stained or torn and cannot be cleaned or mended, throw them away.
 Some clothes that are not suitable to sell or even to wear can be torn up and used for cleaning rags.
 If you know a crafty person who sews, donate the clothes to them.
 Quilts and doll clothes can be made from old clothing.

 Choosing Where to Sell Your Clothing Online

 It is said that selling clothing online won't bring in high dollar amounts.
 As an online reseller, I do not find that to be true.
 Selling price depends on the brand and condition of the item that you are trying to sell.
 Whether or not the item is vintage can make a difference in your selling price, too!

 Designer items always command higher prices and like new items can bring close to original retail value.
 Online venues who will purchase clothing from you outright have strict stipulations as to brands and condition of the clothing item.
 Online auctions are less rigid since you can point out flaws and condition issues outright.

 Let's take a look at what venues are within your reach.
-Keep in mind that with online auctions you will do more work to earn a buck and online consignment sites will pay you outright but at considerably less than what you would stand to make on an auction site.
+Keep in mind that with online auctions, you will do more work to earn a buck.
+Online consignment sites will pay you outright, but at considerably less than what you would stand to make on an auction site.